eorvain/tips/ruby/README.md

 https://github.com/rbenv/rbenv

-# Install a new version of ruby
+# Update the installable ruby versions

 List the ruby versions installed on the computer.
 An asterix shows the active ruby version.
 The ruby active version change depending on the directory from which you launch the command.